paulszyd/RepData_PeerAssessment1/Peer_Assessment_Week2.md

 imputed.median.steps <- median(imputed.act.by.day$steps)
 imputed.mean.steps <- round(mean(imputed.act.by.day$steps),0)
 ```
-Comparing the two histograms (raw data with missing values and data with imputed values) clearly shows that the results appear less skewed and take on a more normal distribution with fewer days of 0 to 5000 steps.
+Comparing the two histograms (raw data with missing values and data with imputed values) shows almost no difference, which might be expected when a simple mean is to impute missing values.
+Had we used day of the week or weekend/weekday averages depending upon the missing data, we might have seen a larger impact depending upon how skewed the missing data was likely to be.

-Median number of steps each day with imputed values: 10762 (+ 367 compared to median without imputed values)
+Median number of steps each day with imputed values: 10762 ( -3 compared to median without imputed values)
-Mean number of steps each day with imputed values: 10766 (+ 1412 compared to mean without imputed values)
+Mean number of steps each day with imputed values: 10766 (+ 0 compared to mean without imputed values)